buddhist-uni/buddhist-uni.github.io/_content/reference/pressing-out-pure-honey_rogell-sharda.md

 pages: 156
 ---

-A short summary of every *sutta* in the Majjhima Nikaya.
+A short summary of every *sutta* in the Majjhima Nikāya.